 International Academy of Cosmetology is a private institution that is approved to operate in California by the Bureau for Private Postsecondary Education (BPPE), of Consumer Affairs, P.O.
-Box 980818 West Sacramento, CA 95798.
-Approval to operate means the institution is complaint with state standards as set forth in the CEC 5, CCR.
-The Bureau's approval means that the institution and its operation comply with the minimum standards, does not imply any endorsement or recommendation by the Bureau.
-The International Academy of Cosmetology is a State of California board approved school of Cosmetology to teach the course in Manicuring, Esthetics, Cosmetology, Barbering and teacher's training, institutional approval means that the school and its course's curriculum are in compliance with the Board's minimum requirements.
+Box 980818 West Sacramento, CA 95798 and by the State Board of Barbering and Cosmetology as a cosmetology educational institution.
+The Bureau's approval means that the institution and its operation comply with the minimum standards established under the law for occupational instruction by private postsecondary educational institutions CEC and 5, CCR.
+Approval does not imply any endorsement or recommendation by the state or by the Bureau.
 Institutional approval must be renewed every three years and is subject to continuous review.
-(CEC 94909(a)(2) and 94897(l)(1)(2)) Additionally, the institution is registered with agencies, which provide financial or other assistance to our students.
+(CEC 94909(a)(2) and 94897(1)(1)(2)) Additionally, the institution is registered with agencies, which provide financial or other assistance to our students.
 These include: